 Stretching over 50 miles from the town of Chelan to Stehekin, this is the largest natural lake in Washington.
 Although most of the lake is open year-round, the upper end is closed during April, May and June and tributary stream-mouths are closed year-round to protect pre-spawning adult trout; check the current regulations pamphlet carefully for details concerning size and catch limits, and wild cutthroat (adipose fin present) release requirements.
-As of May 1, 2006, the Old Mill Stream tributary is closed to fishing year round.

 The Washington Department of Health (DOH) has issued this fish consumption advisory for the Lake Chelan due to DDT contamination:the general public, especially women who expect to get pregnant or are pregnant, nursing mothers, and young children should limit [consumption of] lake trout (mackinaw) to one meal (8-ounce portion for adults, proportionally smaller for children) per week.
 For more information, contact the DOH Office of Environmental Health Assessments at (877) 485-7316 or visit the http://www.doh.wa.gov/CommunityandEnvironment/Food/Fish.